 With NDI, content creators can easily transmit high-quality video and audio signals over existing network infrastructures without the need for specialized hardware or complicated setups.
 This technology has revolutionized the way media professionals capture, produce, and distribute content, offering flexibility, scalability, and cost-effectiveness in various industries such as broadcasting, esports, education, and more.

-An NDI camera is a type of camera that is designed to seamlessly integrate into existing network setups for live streaming and video production purposes.
+An NDI camera is designed to seamlessly integrate into existing network setups for live streaming and video production purposes.
 Unlike traditional cameras, an NDI camera uses the NDI protocol to transmit audio and video data through a single Ethernet cable.
 These cameras connect to the Local Area Network (LAN) and seamlessly interact with various software applications using NDI technology.

 This allows content creators to stream high-quality video with minimal latency and without the need for additional hardware or complex setups.
 NDI cameras are known for their flexibility, cost-effectiveness, and ease of use, making them a popular choice for professionals and enthusiasts in the live-streaming industry.